-Two Passengers and the conductor discover that a person has passed away on their Night Train cabin.
-They come across valuable diamonds on his person, that they wish to keep for themselves. ...
-See full summary »
+Two passengers and the conductor discover that a man has passed away on their night train cabin.
+They come across a mysterious object in a box the dead man was carrying and they all wish to keep for themselves.

 When a series of package bombs show up on the doorsteps of prominent politicians and businessmen in the summer of 1919, U.S. Bureau of Investigation Agent William Flynn (Strathairn) is ...
 See full summary »